 Things to do in Gatlinburg

-The aquarium in downtown Gatlinburg is really nice.
-It’s not much different than other aquariums I’ve been to, but it’s a nice indoor option for a rainy day, especially if you haven’t been to an aquarium in a while.
+The aquarium in located downtown Gatlinburg and is really nice.
+It’s not much different than other aquariums we’ve been to, but it’s a nice indoor option for a rainy day, especially if you haven’t been to an aquarium in a while.
 It was pretty crowded when we went, but then again everything in this town is crowded.

 For the full Smoky Mountain experience make sure you do the Gatlinburg Sky Lift!
 Unless of course, you are afraid of heights.
 I may have been holding so tight my palm was sweaty and my daughter kept saying, “Mom you’re squeezing me,” but you wouldn’t believe the number of people on there crying.
 If you’re afraid of heights then spare us all and don’t get on it.

 Want to get a birds-eye view of the beautiful area?
 The Gatlinburg wheel is a great way to do that!
 Each gondola seats 8 people and while the cost to ride, isn’t on the inexpensive side, it is something that you should do at least once!
 The cost is $14 for adults and $9 for kids